Are Skunks a Sign That Spring Is Almost Here in New York?

-I might just be the biggest fan of winter that you’ll ever meet, but even I’ve been worn down by the boredom of winter this year - as in it's been such a disappointment that I'm ready to be done with it.
+I might just be the biggest fan of winter that you’ll ever meet, but even I’ve been worn down by it this year and am so ready to be done with it.

 Do Skunks Hibernate?

-Skunks sleep away most of the summer and tend to keep to themselves except for when the mating season begins in late winter and early spring.
+Skunks sleep away most of their winter and keep to themselves except for when the mating season begins in late winter and early spring.
 During that time, they’ll wander away from wherever they’ve found warmth during the most brutal of the winter months nudged awake by the scent of love, and will venture out during nighttime hours to find a mate to make babies with.

 Why Are There So Many Dead Skunks on the Road?